AslauAlexandru/Week-1-Headstarter-Accelerator-Project-1-Customer-Churn-Prediction-with-Machine-Learning/README.md

 ## Steps for run
 [Customer Churn Prediction with Machine Learning](https://colab.research.google.com/drive/1mpzJq3KFtJo6nFICotTI6ZHg7wrr3p9u?usp=sharing) (google colab) and [web app](https://github.com/AslauAlexandru/Week-1-Headstarter-Accelerator-Project-1-Customer-Churn-Prediction-with-Machine-Learning/blob/main/main.py).
-First run in the google colab (or in jupyter notebook local) '''Week_1_Headstarter_Accelerator_Project_1_Customer_Churn_Prediction_with_Machine_Learning.ipynb''', after that download the machine learning models as .pkl pickle.
+First run in the google colab (or in jupyter notebook local) '''python Week_1_Headstarter_Accelerator_Project_1_Customer_Churn_Prediction_with_Machine_Learning.ipynb''', after that download the machine learning models as .pkl pickle.
 Second upload the machine learning models as .pkl pickle to Replit (or in other evironment).
 In my case I use these steps.